 11. Limiting access; not trusting employees or stake holders to do or say the right thing–Often brands restrict social media access at work for any number of reasons.
 Some do this to limit risk, others see it as a threat to productivity.
 Typically issues that surface regarding risky social media behavior have more to do with hiring practices.
 The result is often poor productivity, or wasted potential because colleagues are not encouraged to add value to the customer experience.

 12. Not asking for customer feedback–Culture is key; for SoLoMo to be effective, alignment requires genuine (not automated!) collaboration with customers.
 Organizations may have a system in place to garner feedback, but neglect to pay attention and really listen.
 Just as bad: Responding defensively; organizations more concerned about justification rather than listening are not fostering a collaborative environment.
 The result of this kind of culture is conformity, little or no effort to adapt to situations or surroundings.
 Organizations can lose their way as customers seek other more relevant options.

 SoLoMo Marketing Excellence Equals Opportunity

 Whether your focus is B2C or B2B marketing, these SoLoMo marketing mistakes can be fatal to your marketing strategy.
-Designing Social Excellence for B2B Brands provides guidance on how B2B marketers can seize opportunities.

 The power of SoLoMo is the intersection where these three elements (social, mobile and local) overlap.
 This bright spot presents a land of opportunity for brands.
 Mining this new opportunity is quite a challenge.
 It requires cultural alignment and customer-focused discipline.
 Brands that have the courage to think differently and adapt to rapidly changing customer expectations will create a competitive advantage for themselves.